 Graduates who complete 7009HSV Health and Ageing Across the Lifespan as their listed elective may be eligible for membership of the following professional body:

-Consideration for admission will be given to those candidates who have completed a bachelors degree in any discipline.
+Consideration for admission will be given to those candidates who have:

 Work and Life